 Parsis are the Indian community of the ancient Zoroastrian faith, who fled Iran (then Persia) by boat between the 8th and 10th centuries and arrived at the shores of Gujarat.
 They pledged to ‘sweeten the milk’ of their new homeland and adopted the regional language and dress code.
 They also promised to be highly private about their faith, keeping religious rituals between sunset and sunrise, and not allowing others to convert.
 As a community, the Parsis have made an enormous contribution to India's economic and cultural status, and are respected for their philanthropy and tolerance.
 However, with faith tied so inextricably to ethnicity, the population is in steady decline.
 These juxtaposed characteristics were observed by Mahatma Gandhi who fondly stated "in numbers, Parsis are beneath contempt; but in contribution, beyond compare".

-Sorabji Dadabhoy was our first ancestor to arrive in Bhuj.
-However, it was Pestonji Sorabji, his son, who adopted the family name 'Bhujwala' and cemented the legacy that we still enjoy today: A close aide of both the royal court of Kutch and the British Raj, he was bestowed the honorific title, 'Khan Bahadur', in recognition of his loyalty and services to the State and its citizens.
-His achievements included capturing Mohar Sindhwani, the notorious and dreaded dacoit infamous for cutting off noses; establishing a free, vocational craft training school in Camp, and his success and selflessness in bringing an outbreak of bubonic plague under control in the town of Mandvi, under his role of ‘Chief Plague Officer’ in 1898.
+Sorabji Dadabhai was our first ancestor to arrive in Bhuj.
+However, it was Pestonji Sorabji, his son, who adopted the family name 'Bhujwala' and cemented the legacy that we still enjoy today: A close aide of both the royal court of Kutch and the British Raj, he was bestowed the title, 'Khan Bahadur', in recognition of his loyalty and services to the State and its citizens.
+His achievements included helping capture Mowar Sadhwani — a notorious and dreaded bandit infamous for cutting off noses, but also a bit of local folk anti-hero; establishing a free, vocational craft training school in Camp; a dharamshala for the poor; and his success and selflessness in bringing an outbreak of bubonic plague under control in the town of Mandvi, under his role of ‘Chief Plague Officer’ in 1897.

 Three buildings - with their photographs and memorabilia - are all that remain of a community that once thrived here in Bhuj: Roda Auntie's house, our house - now ‘The Bhuj House’, and the Parsi agiary.
 We had to ask ourselves questions about the future of them all.
 That's when we decided to take on our house in full, repair the structural damage caused by the 2001 earthquake and breathe new life into its sturdy foundations, transforming it into a destination for the diverse but niche group of visitors that find themselves in this interesting little desert town called Bhuj.
 Work commenced in February 2012 and in October 2015 we received our first guests.